gvwilson/sensibleadventures/coriandel/coriandel.md

 blacksmith's son rescues?
 What is life like for them?

 I knew the answer.
 It was like suffocating, and it grew worse every... single... day.
 Oh, it wasn't my father's fault.
-He always had his nose in his accounts, or one of the books from his reading circle.
+He always had his nose in his accounts, or one of the books from his turtling friends.
 He barely noticed me any more.
 But my aunt...
 I know I should have been grateful, but I just wanted to scream at her.
 "I'm not a dress-up doll!
 I'm not a little girl any more!
 Just leave me alone!"
 I never did, of course.
 I was too well-mannered.

 Sometimes I imagined throwing stones at her.
 Not pebbles, but big solid ones the size of pears.
 I saw a stone that size hit a man in the head once in the market when I was little.
 He didn't get up afterward, but I was sure my aunt would.
-She would stand up and brush herself off and say, "Oh, darling, can't you please be a little more considerate?
+She would stand up and brush herself off and say, "Oh, darling, can't you *please* be a little more considerate?
 Please?
 For your mother's sake, if not for mine?
 We'd want her to be proud of you, wouldn't we?"

 My girlfriends were just more pillows piled on my face.
 When I tried to explain how I felt they sighed sympathetically and made little cooing-dove noises and then said, "Do you think I should wear my orange scarf with this dress?
 Or the black one with the sand pearl fringe?"
-It made me want to scream.
 It made me want to throw rocks at them too.
 Most of all, it made me want a story of my own.

-The first time I saw Vurt, I thought, "He could save me."
+The first time I saw Vurt, I thought, "*He* could save me."
 My girlfriends and I were supposed to be at lessons, but Cathé's houseman had taken us to the *umram* instead.
 She bribed him with one of her silver rings the first time, but then she told him that if he didn't take us again, she would say that he had stolen it.
 He was angry, but what could he do?
 And anyway, he liked the fights even more than we did.

 It was Purplesday, which meant the *umram* would be crowded.
-We wore disguises---we didn't strictly need to any more, but dressing up was half the excitement.
+We wore disguises even though we didn't need to, because dressing up was supposedly half the excitement.
 There are so many plays and poems and songs and stories about enemies who fall in love because they're disguised the first time they meet.
 Or about brothers who fight a duel, and then the winner throws himself out a window in remorse when he realizes who he has killed.
-Or people who meet a powerful magician who is traveling incognito, and get her some water or save her from a pack of squirrels and get three spells in return.
-Ever since I was a little, I've known what I would wish for.
+Or people who meet a powerful magician who is traveling incognito, and get her some water or save her from a pack of squirrels and get three wishes in return.
+Ever since I read that story, I've known what I would wish for.
 "Fly me away from here, and you can keep the other two."

-Cathé grabbed my arm and pointed when Vurt stepped onto the sand.
+Cathé grabbed my arm and pointed at Vurt when he stepped onto the sand.
 "Oh, now look at him," she breathed.
 For a moment I didn't see what she was so excited about.
 He wasn't tall, and his hair wasn't down to his shoulders like Tessor's.
 But when he stalked over to his starting board I thought, "Oh, my."
 He moved like a cat dancer, up on the balls of his feet.

 Then someone in the crowd yelled something vulgar.
 He looked up---straight at us, or so it seemed---and grinned, and oh my again.

 The fight was over almost before it started.
 The judge clapped his hands three times.
 On the third clap, Vurt lunged forward and spun his spear around like a staff.
-His opponent's spear flew from his hands.
-"Wayway!"  the judge yelled, "Disarmed!"
+His opponent's spear flew from his hands. "*Wayway!*" the judge yelled, "Disarmed!"
 People clapped or booed depending on whether they appreciated Vurt's skill or had been hoping for a longer fight.
 Vurt bowed to the judge and walked back to his stall.

-"He's... tasty," I breathed.
+"Well isn't *he* tasty?"
+I breathed.
 Cathé gasped and giggled at the same time.
 She was sweating lightly.
 Her false beard made her face look even rounder than it was.

 She touched my arm and pointed again.
 "Isn't that Kerrem Bashko é...  é..."

 "Zermelo," I finished for her.
 Yes, it was.
 He was in the stands beside Vurt's stall, leaning over the railing to talk with one hand flapping in the air to illustrate whatever he was saying.
 His mother had been our writing teacher when we were little.
-He came with her sometimes to help us learn the abracadabra or read us stories.
+He came with her sometimes to help us learn our abracadabras or to read us stories.
 He was only a couple of years older than I was, though back then he seemed very grown up.

-I gathered my robe in one hand and stood up.
+I gathered my robe in one hand and got to my feet.
 Cathé's houseman looked at me suspiciously.
 "Where are you going, honored miss?"

 "To say hello to an old friend," I said in my aunt's voice.
-He opened his mouth to protest (which servants *never* do when my aunt speaks to them).
+He opened his mouth to protest, which servants *never* do when my aunt speaks to them.
 I cut him off with, "You will stay here and watch over your charge," then nodded at Cathé and hurried away.

-I picked my way past people fanning themselves as they ate dried figs or reminiscing about bouts they had seen years before I was born.
-I tried to appear dignified as I made my way to the other end of the stands.
+I picked my way past people fanning themselves as they ate dried figs and reminisced about bouts they had seen years before I was born.
 One or two people winked at me knowingly---we were hardly the only girls there wearing beards---but I ignored them.